-If you’re keen to choose a homegrown hardwood floor but are looking for something with a distinct character, then hickory flooring might be the best option for you.
-It’s known for its strong, shock resistance and density, which makes it an ideal hardwood to choose.
+If you’re keen to choose a homegrown hardwood floor species but are looking for something with a distinct character, then hickory flooring might be the best option for you.
+It’s known for its strong shock resistance and density, which makes it an ideal hardwood to choose.
 Untreated hickory has quite a strong color contrast, going from a gorgeous deep brown to a creamy white shade.
-Apart from its fine looks, one of its other top qualities is that it’s the hardest domestic woods on the market.
-Hickory is also good retaining stain which means there many color options that will fit your home decor style.
+Apart from its fine looks, one of hickory’s other top qualities is that it’s the hardest domestic wood species on the market.
+Hickory is also good at retaining stain, which means there are many color options that will fit your home decor style.

 Ash is known for its color variation of pale white to medium brown.
 Its graining is bold and can appear either straight, wavy or curly.
 It’s also very similar to white oak but adds a bit more excitement to a space thanks to that nice bold graining.

 The American Cherry is a common tree grown in and harvested in North America.
 It is known to be a softer hardwood species than some of the others but has a distinctive appearance with its natural graining and color tones that vary from board to board.

 Maple hardwood flooring is a beautiful addition to any room.
-It’s one of the hardest of all domestic hardwoods, making it perfect for even the highest traffic spaces—like bowling alleys!
-Maple’s color is a nice light warm hue and is a very pale, creamy white color with light shade difference between boards.
+It’s one of the hardest of all domestic hardwood species, making it perfect for even the highest traffic spaces—like bowling alleys!
+Maple’s color has a warm hue and is typically a very pale, creamy white color with light shade difference between boards.
 The graining is also very light and sometimes not even noticeable.